 Footer See the Las Positas College California General Education Transfer Curriculum (Cal-GETC) pattern for a listing of areas and courses.
 Double counting courses in GE and the major is permissible.
 The number of units that may be double counted will depend on the entry point to the degree program and the optional course(s) taken.
 Elective units must be CSU transferable.
 Consult with an adviser or a counselor to plan the courses necessary to achieve your academic goal.

 Course SOC 1 - Principles of Sociology

 Spring No Yes

 Summer No Yes

 Select two

 Fall - No Yes

-Course MATH STAT 40 C1000 - Introduction to Statistics and Probability (Historical Launched)
+Course MATH 40 - Statistics and Probability (Historical)

 Lecture Hours72Lab Hours18Inside of Class Hours90Outside of Class Hours144